-DRFT 215

-Advanced Computer Aided Drafting (Inventor)(2-2) 3 Credits
+DRFT 215 S Advanced Computer Aided Drafting (Inventor)(2-2) 3 Credits

-This course is designed to introduce the student to a variety of new activities using Computer Aided Drafting which include: (1) 3D-Drawing (2) 3D-Modeling, (3) Review of Auto CAD's Release 12, (4) Review of new types of CAD software, (5) Creating custom screen menus, (6) A look at Auto LISP, (7) Translating drawings via DXF and IGES.
+Advanced Computer Aided Draiting (inventor) (2-2) Screens This course is designed to introduce the student to a variety of new activities using Computer Aided Drafting which include: (1) 3DDrawing (2) 3D-Modeling, (3) Review of Auto CAD's Release 12, (4) Review of new types of CAD software, (5) Creating custom screen menus, (6) A look at Auto LISP, (7) Translating drawings via DXF and IGES.
 A course fee will apply.
 (Prerequisite: DRFT 205)